Robert Meyer Burnett: Producer

-Beginning in the late 1990s, he began working as a "predator," a producer-editor, for television promotions.
+Beginning in the late 1990s, he began working as a "predator", a producer-editor, for television promotions.
 Beginning working with Star Wars fan film producer Kevin Rubio, Burnett created dozens of promos for the Kids WB programming block.
 Beginning in December 1999, he was hired full-time by NBC, creating over 100 spots for the 2000 Sydney Olympic Games.
 Dubbed "The Complete Olympics," it was the first time NBC broadcast the games over three platforms, NBC, MSNBC and CNBC.
 After the Olympics were aired, he continued on, creating spots for the 2000-2001 Prime Time season, including conceiving and even voicing the notorious XFL Cheerleader spots.
 In December 2000, he left NBC to join high-end content producers Kurtti-Pellerin, which exclusively created documentary special features for DVDs.
 Burnett produced extras for titles including The Walt Disney Company's The Fantasia Anthology and Snow White, and New Line Cinema's Extended Editions of Fellowship of the Ring and The Two Towers.
 He directed and edited the feature-length Making of Tron, which was nominated for the DVD Premiere Award for Original Retrospective Documentary at the 2003 DVD Exclusive Awards.

-While still working at Kurtti-Pellerin, Burnett formed his own production company, Ludovico Technique LLC.
+While still working at Kurtti-Pellerin, Burnett formed his own production company, Ludovico Technique.
 Ludovico worked on the DVD Special Editions for Oscar-winning The Usual Suspects, Valley Girl, Superman Returns, Spider-Man, X-Men 1.5, X2, and The Lion, the Witch and the Wardrobe.
 He edited, wrote and produced all the special features for the Blu-ray release of Star Trek: The Next Generation Complete Series box set released on June 7, 2016; he also contributed to the Blu-ray of all four seasons of Star Trek: Enterprise, with season four being released on April 1, 2014.
-Most recently, he, along with director Dave Parker, completed 6.5 hours of special features for the Blu-ray release of their film, The Hills Run Red, released by Scream Factory on June 16, 2020.
+Most recently, he, along with director Dave Parker, completed 6.5 hours of special features for the Blu-ray release of their film The Hills Run Red, released by Scream Factory on June 16, 2020.
 As a feature film producer, he co-produced Metro-Goldwyn-Mayer's Agent Cody Banks and its sequel, Agent Cody Banks 2: Destination London, and developed and produced the 2009 Warner Premiere and Dark Castle's The Hills Run Red.
 In 2021, Burnett completed producing and editing Tango Shalom, the last appearance of actor Joseph Bologna.
 After debuting in Jaipur, India, the film was theatrically released in the United States on September 3, 2021.